besley/Slickflow/README.md

 .NET/.NETCore Workflow Engine With Full Source Code
 1. **.NET, .NET CORE version both supported**
- Slickflow is an open-source project based on .NET Framework 4.5, .NET CORE 2; It's easy to use engine product into the cross-platform application.
+ Slickflow is an open-source project based on .NET5; It's easy to use engine product into the cross-platform application.
 2. **BPMN graphic style process diagram**
  Slickflow is using BPMN notation to describe process diagram, the Slickflow designer is HTML5 graph editor and user-friendly to business process communication and business analysis.
 3. **High performance with Dapper.NET library**